Best Watercolor Paper for Landscapes (2026 Guide)

 Brustro — 25% and 100% Cotton

-Brustro offers both 25% cotton and 100% cotton versions, in both 270gsm and 300gsm weights, which makes it unusually flexible for artists who want a consistent experience across practice sessions and finished work.
+Brustro offers both cotton percentages in both 270gsm and 300gsm weights, which makes it practically useful for artists who want a consistent experience across practice sessions and finished work.

 My working rule: 100% cotton Brustro for any painting that might be sold, exhibited, or kept as an original.
-25% cotton Brustro for daily practice, technique studies, and sessions where the point is working out a compositional problem rather than producing a finished work.
-The 25% cotton handles water significantly better than pure wood pulp — lifting is adequate, wet-on-wet is manageable — at a meaningfully lower cost per sheet than full cotton.
-When a session is about learning, not about the finished painting lasting decades, 25% cotton is an honest choice.
+25% cotton Brustro for daily practice, technique studies, and sessions where the goal is working out a problem rather than producing a finished work.
+The 25% cotton handles water significantly better than pure wood pulp — lifting is adequate, wet-on-wet is manageable — at a lower cost per sheet than full cotton.

 Available at: Amazon.in, Canvazo, Art Lounge India, Himalaya Fine Art, most large local art supply shops across India.